Smooth simplicial sets and universal Chern-Weil for infinite dimensional groups: Smooth simplicial sets

 defined by

 We now give a pair of equivalent definitions of smooth simplicial sets.
-The first is more hands on, while the second is more concise and conceptual.
-The equivalence is the content of Proposition \ref{prop:equivalenceofDefinitions} ahead. \begin{definition}[First definition] A \textbf{\emph{smooth simplicial set}} is a data consisting of: \begin{enumerate} \item A simplicial set $X$. \item For each $\Sigma: \Delta ^{n} _{simp} \to X$ an $n$-simplex, there is an assigned map of simplicial sets which satisfies: We abbreviate $g ({\Sigma}) $ by $\Sigma _{*} $, when there is no need to disambiguate which structure $g$ is meant. \item The following property will be called \textbf{\emph{push-forward functoriality}}: where $\sigma: \D ^{k} \to \D ^{d}$ is a $k$-simplex of $\Delta ^{d} _{\bullet}$, and where $\Sigma$ as before is a $d$-simplex of $X$.
+The first is more hands on, and has a close connection to the definition of Chen/diffeological spaces, while the second is more conceptual/categorical. \begin{definition}[First definition] A \textbf{\emph{smooth simplicial set}} consists of the following data: \begin{enumerate} \item A simplicial set $X$. \item For each $\Sigma: \Delta ^{n} _{simp} \to X$ an $n$-simplex there is an assigned map of simplicial sets